angelo-casciani/conv_prod_sys/README.md

 |   └── ...
 ├── src               # source code of proposed approach
 |   ├── uppaal        # source code of the Uppaal verifier
+|   ├── DTLogExtSim   # submodule code for the digital twin extractor
+|   ├── log           # folder where to insert the event log
+|   ├── pddl          # source code for the PDDL orchestrator
 |   └── ...
 ├── tests             # sources for the evaluation
 |   ├── outputs       # outputs of the live convesations